The Satellite Educators Association strives to enhance the education environment by:

 The Student Activity pages contain all materials for distribution to learners.

 All lesson plans are available on-line without cost.
-The lesson plans are checked and updated annually to insure links and resources are current.
+The lesson plans are checked and updated every 1-2 years to insure links and resources are current.
 On-line search tools help teachers find lessons addressing specific Next Generation Science Standards, particularly Science and Engineering Practices and Cross-Cutting Concepts, or search by grade level and subject area or lesson title.

 Visit the SEA Lesson Plan Library to get started today.